 We include products we think are useful for our readers.
 If you buy through links on this page, we may earn a small commission.
 Here’s our process.

-Sleeping on the wrong mattress can cause discomfort for anyone, while the right sleep surface can benefit quality of life.
-Since scoliosis can cause stiffness and pain, particularly in the lower back, it makes sense to look for a comfortable bed.
+Sleeping on the wrong mattress can cause discomfort for anyone, especially those with back problems.
+Since scoliosis can cause stiffness and pain in the lower back, hips, and legs, it makes sense to look for a comfortable and supportive bed.

 Keep in mind that if you’re having pain with your current mattress, its age could be a factor.
 Over time, older mattresses of all kinds may start to sag and lose their ability to fully support the spine.
 This can cause back, hip, and shoulder pain.

-- Pain relief.
-The mattresses on this list were chosen specifically for their ability to reduce or alleviate back pain and stiffness upon waking.
-We looked for mattresses made from materials that can provide pressure point relief and enhance spinal alignment.
+- Pain relief: The mattresses on this list were chosen specifically for their ability to reduce or alleviate back pain and stiffness upon waking.
+We looked for mattresses made from materials that provide pressure point relief and enhance spinal alignment.

-- Materials used.
-These mattresses are made from materials that are not flammable nor have they been treated for flammability.
-Some materials used have gotten awards or have certifications that ensure consumers of their quality, such as CertiPUR-US certified foam.
+- Materials used: These mattresses are made from materials that are not flammable nor have they been treated for flammability.
+Some materials used have received awards or certifications that ensure consumers of their quality, such as CertiPUR-US certified foam.

 The mattresses on this list are priced in the queen-size category.
 Their cost does not include the base, tax, delivery charges, or setup fees.